BriteSnow/laydown/README.md

 # ... cool, let me share that with my friend

 # ...
-"Hey my friend, do a 'lay source https://github.com/cool-guy/cool-project' and then 'lay down cool-project toggle' and that should get you started.
+"Hey friend, do a 'lay source https://github.com/cool-guy/cool-project' and then 'lay down cool-project toggle' and that should get you started.
 Best!"
 ```